cardano-foundation/CIPs/CIP-1694/README.md

 time, and instead depend on off-chain socialization to guide voters' attention to those that merit it.
 In this scenario, the constitutional committee might choose to only consider proposals which have already garnered enough votes from the DReps.

+### Governance action fee

+By introducing an optional fee on each governance action, we push the question of the DRep incentives down to the users of the system.
+Through the various discussions that happened both online and offline, it's been clear that the topic of DRep incentives is a polarizing one.
+Hence, there's hardly no good answer to this problem that can be formulated without a governance framework already in place.

+Introducing a fee on transactions not only provides some spam prevention, but it also creates a fee market for governance action.
+That market both depends on how DReps evaluates their time, and how Ada holders are willing to promote governance actions.
+Fee can be adjustable based on the work required by the action, or they can be agreed upon via off-chain protocols.

+Having the fee allocated proportionnally to DReps stake prevents opportunistic attacks where a malicious actors would register at the last minute in hope to collect fees on an action.
+Being proportional to the stake also means that it isn't a pre-condition for participation.
+Even small DReps can participate, though at a lower expense.
+Similarly it doesn't preclude actions to be submitted without any surplus fee for there might be actions supported by a large part of the network and not needing any incentive.

+We still define a `minGovernanceFee` in case we want to ensure that there exist a minimum fee that is agreed upon at a network-level, if only to cover for the resource cost of keeping track of a governance action in the ledger.
+Being a protocol parameter means that it can be adjusted and nullified as needed.

 ### No AVST